weremoose/hillsideprojects/_posts/2023-02-15-listening-to-kins-video-in-the-making.md

   - image: ""
     slide_url: /images/the_scavenger_collapse_01.jpg
 ---
-*The Scavenger Collapse* is a video in the making about the endangered vulture in India.
-Playfully experimenting with the format of a BBC educational video, the video will be narrated by two middle-aged white presenters.
-The video explores the consequences of a failed symbiosis between humans and more than humans and weaves it together with stories on eating, fascism, hierarchy, and death, as well as Britain's shameful colonisation of India\
+A video in the making that playfully experiments with the format of a BBC educational video to tell the story of a desperate search for something on the verge of disappearing.

-\
-This work is based on a previous ambulating lecture performance where Hillside Projects conducted a presentation with the aid of a cassette player, sandwich, drawings and found photographs for small groups in their offices, over zoom online and in homes.\
-\
+A white man travels southwards to find a bird, but during his voyage, he and the search begin to unravel.
+Accompanied by an 80s music-inspired soundtrack, a woman in a studio setting tells the story of the search, the bird, the man, and the following collapse.

 *The Scavenger Collapse* is made with the generous support through a project grant from Konstnärsnämnden (The Swedish Arts Grants Committee).